-One of the factors that have influenced this boom is that the FinTech sector has targeted the unbanked population that reaches 50% of the adult population of Argentina.
+One of the factors that has influenced this boom is that the FinTech sector has targeted the unbanked population that reaches 50% of the adult population of Argentina.

-"Fintechs can be leveraged to improve the design of transaction accounts and payment products, make them accessible to an underserved population, improve the user experience, achieve efficiency gains, and lower barriers to entry to the market," said the BID.
+"Fintechs can be leveraged to improve the design of transaction accounts and payment products, make them accessible to an underserved population, improve the user experience, achieve gains in efficiency and lower barriers to market entry," said the ID

 Costa Rica ranks as the fourth Latin American nation with the highest percentage of financial inclusion, having 68% of its adult population with a bank account.

-One of the sectors where FinTech has stood out the most is the payment means to market, offering a variety of faster, more efficient, and more accessible financial products and services to a sector that until now had been excluded from traditional banking.
+One of the sectors where FinTech has stood out the most is the payment means market, offering a variety of faster, more efficient and more accessible financial products and services to a sector that until now had been excluded from traditional banking.